All Collections

 manager_dst

-The direction of the first call:
+Indicates the initial direction of the call:

 clientIp